aliyun/terraform-provider-alicloud/website/docs/r/ga_listener.html.markdown

 ---
-subcategory: "Ga"
+subcategory: "Global Accelerator (GA)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_ga_listener"
 sidebar_current: "docs-alicloud-resource-ga-listener"
 description: |-
-  Provides a Alicloud Ga Listener resource.
+  Provides a Alicloud Global Accelerator (GA) Listener resource.
 ---

 # alicloud\_ga\_listener

-Provides a Ga Listener resource.
+Provides a Global Accelerator (GA) Listener resource.

-For information about Ga Listener and how to use it, see [What is Listener](https://help.aliyun.com/document_detail/153253.html).
+For information about Global Accelerator (GA) Listener and how to use it, see [What is Listener](https://help.aliyun.com/document_detail/153253.html).

 -> **NOTE:** Available in v1.111.0+.